Internet of Things (IoT)

 Sustainability

-Concerns regarding the environment and the impact humans constantly have on the environment has been a growing concern for decades, but there is still a substantial lack of environmental literacy and action among most of the population in what they can do to reduce the damage they may be indirectly causing.
-The environmental impact of technology usage continues to garner attention as fears of built in obsolescence and high turn over of devices contribute to larger negative impacts.
-Our research aims at increasing environmental literacy and awareness along with giving users actionable steps and interactions to empower their control of individual carbon output and carbon footprints.
+Concerns regarding the environment and the impact humans constantly have on it have been growing concerns for decades, but there is still a substantial lack of environmental literacy and action among most of the population in what they can do to reduce the damage they may be indirectly causing.
+The environmental impact of technology usage continues to garner attention as fears of built in obsolescence and high turnover of devices contribute to larger negative impacts.
+Our research aims at increasing environmental literacy and awareness along with giving users actionable steps and interactions to empower them with greater control of their individual carbon outputs and carbon footprints.

 Mental_Models